donia-lab/MetaBGC/README.md

 ### Running MetaBGC-Build to build spHMMs

 1. Construct a YAML file with required input files, output files, and input parameters.
 Some YAML files are included for Lantibiotics, Siderophore and 4 cyclase that were used for benchmarking.
-A sample template EmptyTemplate.yaml is provided on the MetaBGC-Build directory.
-These can be run with the data files in the [benchmark data folder](https://drive.google.com/drive/folders/1MV88Qv4qMmYAtU159uFFwIczZYzPIRCK?usp=sharing).
+These can be run with the data files in the [benchmark data folder](https://github.com/donia-lab/MetaBGC-TIIPKS/tree/master/benchmark_data).
+A sample template EmptyTemplate.yaml is provided in the MetaBGC-Build directory for adding new datsets.
 The config parameters are:
 	1. DataRoot - REQUIRED : Root data directory.
 All the input paths and output paths are relative to this directory.
 	2. InputFiles.ProtAlnFasta - REQUIRED: Alignment of protein homologs.
 	3. InputFiles.HMMRun - REQUIRED: HMMER search of the synthetic reads against all the spHMM models.